 Workers in the tourism sector are left with nothing

-After international travel came to a grinding halt in the last weeks, there are still thousands of tourists in the country.
+After international travel came to a grinding halt in the past few weeks, there are still thousands of tourists in the country.
 Some governments have started to bring their stranded citizens home.
-Some of them are still stuck in famous tourist destinations like the lakeside city of Pokhara, located close to the Annapurna range, one of the most popular regions for trekking.
+Some of them are still stuck in famous tourist destinations, like the lakeside city of Pokhara, located close to the Annapurna range, one of the most popular regions for trekking.

 You earn, you eat